26th March 2026

 Training

 The goal of the training component of our program is to get participants’ skills and abilities as close as possible to those of the junior developers we hire in as short a time as possible.
-In many ways, they are in a better position than new joiners, as we teach them in-depth about agile software development, working as a consultant, managing your work and mental health, etc. In addition, they learn from different subject-matter experts across the company about their disciplines.
+In many ways, they are in a better position than new joiners, as we teach them in-depth about agile software development, working as an engineer, managing your work and mental health, etc. In addition, they learn from different subject-matter experts across the company about their disciplines.

 From a technical perspective, the focus is not on teaching people to code – the candidates we hire can already do that (and if not, this can easily be learned online).
 Instead, we focus on best practices, understanding how and why things work, picking the right tool for each task, writing maintainable and well-tested code, and not becoming cargo-cult programmer.